Growth & Care

 Accent, Mass Planting, General Garden Use, Naturalizing And Woodland Gardens

 Black Lace® Elder features showy clusters of fragrant shell pink flowers held atop the branches in early summer, which emerge from distinctive rose flower buds.
-It has attractive deep purple foliage throughout the season.
+It has attractive deep purple deciduous foliage.
 The deeply cut compound leaves are highly ornamental but do not develop any appreciable fall color.
 The deep purple fruits are held in clusters in early fall.